 Fortunately, there are a few options for handling this webcam video cropping or zooming problem, which this post will thoroughly explore.

-How to Troubleshoot Webcam Issues & Fix Google Meet Camera Zoomed In or Video Cropped at High Res
+Ways to Troubleshoot Webcam Issues with Google Meet Camera Zoomed In or Video Cropped at High Res

 Try these troubleshooting methods to help you fix webcam issues on Google Meet videoconference meetings especially those that are related to camera video zoomed in or cropped videos at high res.